 Education to love

-Language, for Lerner, can express both hate or love.
+Language, for Lerner, can express both hate and love.
 This last one must be educated.
 “Love is a school and the school teaches one how to speak but also how to listen to others”, he says in an interview.
-And language can be a form of estrangement: it expresses a split, even a collapse, like the one that happens at the rhetoric competitions of which Adam is a champion.
+And language can be a form of estrangement: it expresses a split, even a collapse, like the one that happens at the rhetoric competitions in which Adam is a champion.
 There, the form and speed of enunciation are more important than the content.
 In The Topeka School, a derailment of language coexists with the utopian proposition that dialogue and art can make the “impossible thinkable and the unknowable felt”.